 - Lectures are where the meat is put on the bones of the principles you will be learning. - Lectures are a way of making the links from the principles concepts to the real world. - Lectures are where relevant current events are tied to the principles. - Lectures are where the principles are related to important historical events. - Lectures are where you can ask questions, debate relevant points, and enlarge your worldview. - People who regularly attend lectures do better in the class on the average, trust me on this one.
-And they tend to enjoy the classwork much more. - There will be material covered only in lecture for which you will be responsible on the quizzes.

-Here is the study cycle I strongly recommend, and which reflects the way Connect is set up:

-3. Textbook Reading: You should read the textbook material that corresponds to the particular lesson to be covered.
+And they tend to enjoy the classwork much more.
+Here is the study cycle I strongly recommend, and which reflects the way Connect is set up. - 3.
+Textbook Reading: You should read the textbook material that corresponds to the particular lesson to be covered.
 The textbook is the only essential source of information for the course.
 Technically, you only need to complete the homework and quizzes to complete the course.

-Most of the questions contained in those various examinations come directly from the textbook.
+However, all the questions contained in those various examinations come directly from the textbook.
 Yet, for most students, the lecture notes, practice homework, and PowerPoints can be very useful in reinforcing one's knowledge.

-- 4. LearnSmart modules: Complete the scheduled LearnSmart modules BE-FORE attending lecture.
-They will make the lecture material more understandable. - 5.
-Lecture Notes: For the class lectures, I will work from lecture notes that will highlight the important concepts, make sense of them, and tie them to the real world.
+4. Lecture Notes: For the class lectures, I will work from lecture notes that will highlight the important concepts, make sense of them, and tie them to the real world.
 This is my attempt to highlight the "forest" that overarches the "trees" of the course content.